A structure theorem for generalized-noncontextual ontological models: Introduction

-Prepare-measure scenarios are the experimental arrangements for which the consequences of generalized noncontextuality have been most explored.
+To date, prepare-measure scenarios are the experimental arrangements for which the consequences of generalized noncontextuality have been most explored.
 A few works have also studied experiments where there is a transformation or an instrument intervening between the preparation and the measurement~\cite{lillystone2019single,PP1,PP2,AWV,AWVrobust,Lostaglio2020contextualadvantage}.
 However, generalized noncontextuality has not previously been considered in experimental scenarios wherein the component procedures are connected together in arbitrary ways, that is, in arbitrary compositional scenarios.
+Indeed, generalized noncontextuality has not even been formally defined at the level of compositional theories prior to this work; rather, it and several related concepts have only been formally defined for particular types of scenarios.
+In this work, we give a process-theoretic~\cite{coecke2015categorical,coecke2017picturing,selbyReconstruction,gogioso2017categorical} formulation of the various relevant notions of operational theories and of representations thereof, enabling the study of noncontextuality in arbitrary compositional scenarios, and indeed of the noncontextuality of operational {\em theories} themselves.
+We then derive a number of results regarding the structure of noncontextual representations of operational theories, and we ultimately put strong constraints on the nature of these representations.